2colours/Raku-ideas/What to learn from Raku's design.md

 	- not dogmatically against them but I feel they failed to add any value
 - Failures (as opposed to Errors)
 	- need to think more about it
+- autovivification
+	- sometimes it's convenient but is it worth it as a hard default?
+	- maybe a separate "script mode" and "program mode" would be good